What is WPC Vinyl Flooring – A Complete Guide

 Most vinyl engineered flooring uses a wood core and a solid piece of PVC (polyvinyl chloride – the stuff they use to make water pipes) as the backing.
 WPC vinyl plank flooring uses a wood and plastic composite, making it more durable.
 It may or may not have an additional backing.
 The top may look like laminate flooring, but it uses a thicker vinyl.

-One of the greatest advantages of a WPC floor is that it is waterproof, and rot-resistant, making it an ideal choice for mudrooms, bathrooms, or below-grade applications.
+One of the greatest advantages of a WPC floor is that it is waterproof core, and rot-resistant, making it an ideal choice for mudrooms, bathrooms, or below-grade applications.
 And because it’s mostly plastic, WPC molds into other shapes like bends and arches.

 Unlike laminates, it doesn’t require an underlayment.
 It is a “lock together” system and doesn’t need glue or nails to install it.
 Here is a video showing all the parts of WPC floors.